CSimbulan/ivtable/README.md

 This app lets you create an IV table for any Pokémon.
 Try it out here: https://csimbulan.github.io/ivtable

-To use it, start typing a Pokémon species in the text bar.
+To use it, start typing a Pokémon species or number in the text bar.
 A dropdown menu will appear allowing you to select a species.

 A table will automatically be generated.
 You can choose the following settings: